TrueWatcher/php_LTforum/README.md

 ##Adding/removing forums

 Any forum folder can be simply removed at any time and can be put back same easily.
-All forum-specific settings are contained in its "index.php", all messages are stored in "forum_name.db", users' names and password hashes - in its ".group" ( ".db" and ".group" are created automatically on the first script call and are initialized with one user admin/admin ).
+All forum-specific settings are contained in its "index.php" file, all messages are stored in "forum_name.db" file, users' names and password hashes - in its ".group" file ( ".db" and ".group" are created automatically on the first script call and are initialized with one user admin/admin ).

 To create a new forum "your_new_forum":
 Create a folder "your_new_forum" in the forum root folder.
 Copy the "index.php" from "/demo" folder.
 Open it in text editor, change $forumName="demo" into $forumName="your_new_forum" and $forumTitle="Just another open miniforum" into  $forumTitle="your_title".
 Put the edited "index.php" into your new folder.
 If you happened to copy any of ".group" or "*.db" or ".htaccess" files, remove them.
-Try frontend: http:://your_site[/forum_directory]/your_new_forum , login/password admin/admin
+Try frontend: http:://your_site[/forum_directory]/your_new_forum , login/password: admin/admin .
 You should see a forum page with one welcome message.
 Try AdminPanel: http:://your_site[/forum_directory]/rulez.php?forum=your_new_forum
 Add a new user with some non-trivial name and long password.